Identifying vital nodes through augmented random walks on higher-order networks: Experiments and Results

 where $\left \langle k \right \rangle$ and $\left \langle k^2 \right \rangle$ denote the average degree and the average square degree, respectively.

 \unskip

-Fig. \ref{fig_low} shows the results of SIR spreading experiments on four real-world networks.
-The findings reveal that, among all eight methods, the mixed method of HoRW (s=0.5) achieves a faster spread speed and wider range because it takes into account both pairwise and higher-order structures.
+The upper two panels in Fig. \ref{fig_low} shows the results of SIR spreading experiments on four real-world networks under several indexes.
+The findings reveal that, among all these methods, the mixed method of HoRW (s=0.5) achieves a faster spread speed and wider range because it takes into account both pairwise and higher-order structures.
 The results vary across methods owing to their distinct emphasis on network properties.
-To provide greater clarity, we visualize the ranking of infection rate in the steady state under six methods in Fig. \ref{fig: rank_low}.
+To provide greater clarity, we visualize the ranking of infection rate in the steady state under six methods in Fig. \ref{fig: heatmap}.
 This figure confirms that our method achieves wider dissemination than other methods.

 \unskip